 Tsing Shan Monastery, or Castle Peak Monastery, is one of the oldest monasteries in Hong Kong.
 Its significance as a historic landmark is unmatched as it’s proven to be the birthplace of Buddhism in Hong Kong.

 It also has a beautiful legend behind its origin as it was once the resting spot for an Indian monk, Pui To, who travelled across the ocean in a wooden cup.
 He was attracted by the natural surrounding of the location and built himself a chalet here for practising meditation.
 You can read all about history on the Tsing Shan Monastery website.

 But the Tsing Shan Monastery also has a very important role in recent cinematic history.
 It was featured in the opening scene of “Enter the Dragon”, the 1973 Bruce Lee movie, and was the location for one of the most famous scenes involving the “pointing finger” lesson.

 Tsing Shan Path

-To be honest, the Castle Peak Hike doesn’t really start till the Tsing Shan Path.
+To be honest, the challenging part of the Castle Peak Hike doesn’t start till the Tsing Shan Path.
 Up till this point, it’s a relatively easy walk up an incline.

 The Tsing Shan Path starts from behind the monastery.
 I like to think of the path in three visibly distinct sections.
 The first section consists of well-maintained steps that have yellow side rails.
 The second section consists of more rugged steps with green side rails.
-And the final section consists of steep steps and incline with no rails.
+And the final section consists of steep steps and inclines with no rails.

 Steps with the Yellow Rails

-From behind the Tsing Shan Monastery, walk up the steps with the yellow railings till the Tsing Shan Pavilion, about 100 metres ahead.
+From behind the Tsing Shan Monastery, walk up the steps with the yellow railings to the Tsing Shan Pavilion, about 100 metres ahead.

 Continue straight from the pavilion (don’t turn right), and up the steps to the pavilion on the right.
 Next to this pavilion is a sign warning all hikers of the steep climb that awaits them ahead.